Cassini-UVIS/users_guide/02_pds_data_structure.md

 In summary, it describes the four subsystems of the UVIS instrument:
 * the Far Ultraviolet channel (FUV),
 * the Extreme Ultraviolet channel (EUV),
-* the High Speed Photometer (HSP) and
+* the High Speed Photometer (HSP), and
 * the Hydrogen/Deuterium Absorption Cell (HDAC)

 and how they acquire data.

-The four subsystems produce two PDS data types: 1) cubes; and 2) time series.
+The four subsystems produce two PDS data types:

+1. cubes, and
+2. time series.

 The EUV and FUV channels use detectors with a 1024x64 array of pixels, which integrate over time to generate a three dimensional matrix.
-The axes of this matrix, using PDS terminology, are line, band, and sample.
+The axes of this matrix, using PDS terminology, are _line_, _band_, and _sample_.
-The line dimension is the detector’s 64 pixel spatial dimension, the band is the 1024 pixel spectral dimension, and the sample dimension corresponds to time where each integration of the detector is arrayed in this dimension.
+The _line_ dimension is the detector’s 64 pixel spatial dimension, the _band_ is the 1024 pixel spectral dimension, and the _sample_ dimension corresponds to time where each integration of the detector is arrayed in this dimension.
-A three dimensional matrix with these axes is referred to as a PDS cube.
+A three dimensional matrix with these axes is referred to as a **PDS cube**.
-The HSP and HDAC are photometers which produce a time ordered sequence of photon counts, corresponding to a PDS time series.
+The HSP and HDAC are photometers which produce a time ordered sequence of photon counts, corresponding to a **PDS time series**.

 Regardless of its PDS data structure, there are four UVIS data products: